 Many communities without formal places of worship find it impossible to get property redesignated so that it can legally be used for worship.
 Without a designated place of worship, the legal exercise of freedom of religion and belief requires advance state permission.
 Officials often refuse this permission.
 Protestant communities are among those which have found it impossible to get property redesignated so that it can be used for worship in line with the law.

 One such Protestant Church is Minsk's New Life Pentecostal Church.
 On 17 February, the Church marked two years since the authorities forcibly evicted it from its place of worship, which they never allowed to be redesignated for religious use.
 They subsequently banned the Church from meeting for worship in the church car park, fining church leaders.
-Yekaterina Kaverina of Minsk City Executive Committee's Ideology and Religious Affairs Department refused to respond when Forum 18 asked whether the authorities will compensate the Church for its building from which they evicted it (see below).
+Yekaterina Kaverina of Minsk City Executive Committee's Ideology, Religion, and Ethnic Affairs Coordination Department refused to respond when Forum 18 asked whether the authorities will compensate the Church for its building from which they evicted it (see below).